Phoenix Program: Operations

 The chief aspect of the Phoenix Program was the collection of intelligence information.
 VC members would then be captured, converted, or killed.
 Emphasis for the enforcement of the operation was placed on local government militia and police forces, rather than the military, as the main operational arm of the program.
 According to journalist Douglas Valentine, "Central to Phoenix is the fact that it targeted civilians, not soldiers".

 The Phoenix Program took place under special laws that allowed the arrest and prosecution of suspected communists.
 To avoid abuses such as phony accusations for personal reasons, or to rein in overzealous officials who might not be diligent enough in pursuing evidence before making arrests, the laws required three separate sources of evidence to convict an individual targeted for neutralization.
-If a suspected VC member was found guilty, he or she could be held in prison for two years, with renewable two-year sentences totaling up to six years.
+If a suspected VC member was found guilty, they could be held in prison for two years, with renewable two-year sentences totaling up to six years.
 According to MACV Directive 381-41, the intent of Phoenix was to attack the VC with a "rifle shot rather than a shotgun approach to target key political leaders, command/control elements and activists in the VCI [Viet Cong Infrastructure]."
 The VCI was known by the communists as the Revolutionary Infrastructure.

 Heavy-handed operations—such as random cordons and searches, large-scale and lengthy detentions of innocent civilians, and excessive use of firepower—had a negative effect on the civilian population.
 Intelligence derived from interrogations was often used to carry out "search and destroy" missions aimed at finding and killing VC members.

 87% of those killed during the Phoenix Program were killed in conventional military operations.
-Many of those killed were only identified as members of the VCI following military engagements, which were often started by the Viet Cong.
+Many of those killed were only identified as members of the VCI following military engagements, which were often started by the VC.
 Between January 1970 and March 1971, 94% of those killed as a result of the program were killed during military operations (9,827 out of 10,443 VCI killed).